zkLYQmVJj986hFbeIJwRt

 Trick-or-Treating Practices

-Trick-or-treating is the ultimate Halloween tradition, where kids dress up in costumes and collect candy door-to-door.
+Trick-or-treating is the ultimate Halloween tradition, where kids dress up in costumes & collect c&y door-to-door.

-It kicks off after sundown, with little goblins and ghouls eagerly anticipating the sugar rush.
+It kicks off after sundown, with little goblins & ghouls eagerly anticipating the sugar rush.

-• Costumes: Costumes range from traditional ghosts and superheroes to trending viral sensations.
-You get to see creativity come alive in the form of glue, sequins, and sometimes too much face paint.
+• Costumes: Costumes range from traditional ghosts & superheroes to trending viral sensations.
+You get to see creativity come alive in the form of glue, sequins, & sometimes too much face paint.
 It’s not Halloween without a few “What are ya supposed to be?” questions.

-• Candy Collection: Kids carry bags or buckets, ready to collect chocolate bars and gummy worms like they’re hunting for buried treasure.
+• C&y Collection: Kids carry bags or buckets, ready to collect chocolate bars & gummy worms like they’re hunting for buried treasure.
 The more colorful, the better.
 Everyone has a strategy: some aim for houses with the best selections, while others insist on being the first at every doorstep.

 • The Trick: The “trick” part of trick-or-treating is often a playful scare or joke.
 While it’s usually lighthearted, don’t forget the classic “trick” of simply showing up at a neighbor’s door without a costume.
 They won’t see that one coming!